Barney Ross: Early life

 Dov-Ber (or Beryl) Rosofsky was born in New York City to Isidore "Itchik" Rosofsky and Sarah Epstein Rosofsky.
 His father was a Talmudic scholar who had emigrated to America from his native Brest-Litovsk after barely surviving a pogrom.
 The family then moved from New York to Chicago.
 Isidore became a rabbi and owner of a small vegetable shop in Chicago's Maxwell Street neighborhood, a vibrant Jewish ghetto akin to the New York's Lower East Side of the 1920s and '30s.
 Dov-Ber was being raised to follow in his footsteps.

 The young Rasofsky grew up on Chicago's mean streets, ultimately ignoring his father's desire for him to become a rabbi and his admonition that Jews do not resort to violence.
 Let the goyim be the fighters, Ross later recalled being told by his father.
 The trombeniks, the murderers—we are the scholars.
 Ross's ambition in life was to become a Jewish teacher and a Talmudic scholar, but his life was changed forever when his father was shot dead resisting a robbery at his small grocery.
 Prostrate from grief, his mother Sarah suffered a nervous breakdown and his younger siblings—Ida, Sam and George—were placed in an orphanage or farmed out to other members of the extended family.
 Dov was left to his own devices at the age of 14.

 As recounted in Barney Ross: The Life of a Jewish Fighter, by Ross biographer Douglas Century, in the wake of the tragedy, Dov became vindictive towards everything and turned his back on the orthodox religion of his father.
 He began running around with local toughs (including another wayward Jewish ghetto kid, the future Jack Ruby), developing into a street brawler, thief and money runner; he was even employed by Al Capone.
-Dov's goal was to earn enough money to buy a home so that he could reunite his family.
-He saw boxing as that vehicle and began training with his friend Ruby.
+Ross's goal was to earn enough money to buy a home so that he could reunite his family.
+He continued his friendship with Ruby into adulthood, testifying as a character witness during Ruby's trial in 1964.